on1san/Custom-Player-Sprite-Switcher/README.md

 Change the player sprite in real time.

 Can also be used to switch Trainer Card Image and Player Back Sprite.
+This is an easy way to try out custom sprites or play with different characters.

 In Version 1.0 all 6 tile sprites extracted of the rom are used.
 These files lie in the "sprites" and "battle/trainers" folders of gen1recomp.